Skip to content

 Operator artifact

-The workflow map should make approvals and exceptions obvious.
+The workflow map should make approvals, writes, and exceptions obvious.

-A real pilot plan is not a mood board.
-It should show where the trigger starts, where owner review happens, and how exceptions get diverted before any risky action leaves the system.
+A real sales desk build plan should show where the trigger starts, where owner review happens, what the AI is allowed to do, and how exceptions get diverted before any risky action leaves the system.

 Workflow map